PyLlama: a stable and versatile Python toolkit for the electromagnetic modeling of multilayered anisotropic media: Analysis of the partial waves

 with $E_{j,z}$ and $H_{j,z}$ expressed in function of $E_{j,x}$, $E_{j,y}$, $H_{j,x}$ and $H_{j,y}$,

-The sign of $\mathcal{S}_{j,z}$ when real indicates the propagation direction of the partial wave.
-When $\mathcal{S}_{j,z}$ is complex, the partial waves are exponentially damped with the attenuation direction given by the sign of the imaginary part of $\mathcal{S}_{j,z}$.
-Among the four partial waves, one pair will be propagating forward and the other backward.
-Equation~\eqref{eq:sort_Sz} summarises the situation:
+The direction of the partial wave is then given by the sign of the real part of $\mathcal{S}_{j,z}$, when real, and by the sign of the imaginary part of $\mathcal{S}_{j,z}$, when complex.
+For the sorting of the exponentially decaying and growing waves, we have observed that this procedure was fully equivalent to that with $K_{j,z}$~\footnote{The sorting with $K_{j,z}$ is implemented and commented in the PyLlama code for the interested user.}.

-An inspection of the two waves within each pair can thus reveal the partial wave polarisation.
-If the material is isotropic (or anisotropic with the crystal axes along the $(x, y)$ axes), each partial wave $\mathbf{p}_j$ is analysed by calculating the ratio $C(\mathbf{p}_j)$:
+An inspection of the two waves within each pair can reveal the partial wave polarisation.
+If the material is anisotropic (without the crystal axes along the $(x, y)$ axes), each partial wave $\mathbf{p}_j$ is analysed by calculating the ratio $C(\mathbf{p}_j)$:

 and comparing it to its pair.
 If $C(\mathbf{p}_1) > C(\mathbf{p}_2)$, $\mathbf{p}_1$ describes a wave rather polarised along the $x$~axis and $\mathbf{p}_2$ describes a wave rather polarised along the $y$~axis.
 If the material is isotropic or anisotropic with the crystal axes aligned with the laboratory axes, this corresponds to p- and s-polarised waves, respectively.
 According to Ref.~\cite{Passler2017}, in these cases, the two partial waves within each pair can be analysed with their electric field $\mathbf{E}_j$ instead of their Poynting vector $\bm{\mathcal{S}}_j$: